-Since my first Popsugar challenge update I've managed to cross four more challenge prompts off the list making a total of nine so far.
-If you're taking part in Popsugar's 2017 Reading Challenge let me know which prompts you've crossed off the list and which books you're planning to pick up next!
+If you're taking part in the Popsugar 2017 Reading Challenge I'd love to hear from you.
+Let me know which prompts you've crossed off the list and which books you're planning to pick up next!